CSA-OCP-GER/aad-identity-for-developers/challenge-0-oidc-idtoken.md

 ## Create an authentication request

-Replace `TENANT_ID` with your TenantId and `APPLICATIONID` with your ApplicationId.
+Replace `TENANT_ID` with your TenantId and `APPLICATION_ID` with your ApplicationId.
 Open a browser and paste the modified request.

 ```
 // Line breaks are for readability only